cedardb/docs/content/cookbook/working_with_csv.md

 Note that this incurs some network overhead as the data is sent via the PostgreSQL wire protocol over the psql connection.

 The csv import is currently single-threaded, as CedarDB has to correctly handle newlines and escapes.
-If you are sure that your strings don't contain newlines **and** don't contain the delimiter, as is the case for our example dataset, you can instead import in text mode which is multi-threaded and thus **much** faster:
+If you are sure that your strings don't contain newlines **and** don't contain the delimiter, as is the case for our example dataset, you can instead import in text mode which is multithreaded and thus **much** faster:

 ```sql
 copy movies from 'your/path/movies.csv' with(format text, delimiter ',', null '', header);